 Lorn jerked a shoulder.
 “Four, maybe.
 Hard to say.”

 Fil advanced, raising his gun.
 Goren moved himself between the door and his queen.
 The door loomed.
 They waited.

-After a tense pause, Lorn said, “Maybe they won’t bother following me in here.
+After a tense pause, Lorn muttered, “Maybe they won’t bother following me in here.
 I’m just one guard.
 Maybe they’ll move on.”

 “What?”
 He didn’t turn.